Irish Country Magazine

 Illustration for Irish Country Magazine by Sarah Gray

 Eventually, the woman was referred to a consultant urologist.
 Also a male doctor, she said not once did he suggest that her suffering could be a result of the menopause.
 The loss of oestrogen during menopause affects the tissues of the pelvic floor and undermines the skin’s natural barrier, making it easier for bacteria and pathogens to enter the body, including entering the urethra and travelling into the bladder.
-Finally getting answers after a long and arduous battle, it was a female nurse, a friend of a friend, who advised treating her infections with vaginal oestrogen cream.
+Finally getting answers after a long and arduous battle, it was a female nurse, a friend of a friend, who advised treating her infections with vaginal oestrogen.
 It was the first time the woman had heard anything about this during her year of agony.

 For the full feature, including more on the above story and advice from Dr Nicola Cochrane of Blackrock Women’s Health Centre on how best to treat a UTI and common misconceptions, pick up the March|April issue of Irish Country Magazine.